SiliconLabs/zigbee_applications/zigbee_sed_z3switch/zigbee_7.x/EFR32MG21/README.md

-# Optimization on EM2 Current Consumption of the Sleepy Z3Swtich Example Project - UC Migration #
+# Optimization on EM2 Current Consumption of the Sleepy Z3Switch Example Project Migration to EmberZNet 7.0 #

 ## Summary ##